vincentjiang10/terrain-map/README.md

 - Talk about the JSwing components and what they do

 ### To Be Added
-- xyz axis on the screen
+- xyz axis on the screen (added to make rotation clearer - add fun fact about concave illusion)?
-- rotation about z-axis
-- makefile and testing it
-- "far away look" effect
+- add preset terrain choice (dessert, etc?)
 - implement zoom-in and zoom-out button (resets canvas size after user selects a point on map (show clicked point with mouse event)) (Separate branch)
 - implement color slider + implmenting JSlider (Separate branch)
-- rotation about x-axis
-- animation upon rotation
-- makefile
 - other algorithms
 - add another md page for interesting bugs?
+- reformat and clean README.md
+- implement different things with mouseevent? (animation to change terrain?)
 - official documentation (look at other README.md) + testing
+- add warning about size and loading issues

 ### Before Running the Program
 #### Prerequisites